inspired99/roguelike-game/README.md

 To play game use command `python3 -m src.main`.

 When the game starts, random map is created by maze generator.
+Once the Wizard is reached, the game stops.

 ## Gameplay